Home Delivered Meals

 Home bound seniors often suffer from isolation, depression and loneliness.
 Just as important as the meals, caring and compassionate drivers connect with our seniors daily and deliver smiles, friendship, a feeling that people care about them, a daily safety check, and peace of mind for the clients and their families.

 Meals on Wheels is so much more than delivering a meal.
 Drivers provide daily surveillance of health and physical needs.
 They make sure the client is okay and comfortable.
 They talk.
 They hug.
 They trade stories.
 The volunteers become friends with their clients.
 Often, that friendship can be a lifesaver.

 Meals on Wheels improves the dignity and quality of life for seniors.
 Precarious health status may be improved by proper diet, which may prevent hospitalization or institutionalization, and help seniors maintain themselves in their own homes.
 Considerable financial benefits may be realized by the client, his or her family, and the community as a whole.
 People may be released from the hospital earlier if meals are available at home.
 Knowledgeable staff complete comprehensive in-home assessments every 6 months to ensure that Meals on Wheels is meeting their needs and to connect them with community resources and to help them be safe, healthy, and independent in their homes.

-In much of the area we serve, hot mid-day meals are delivered for the number of days per week to meet clients’ needs.
+Frozen meals are delivered once per week based on clients’ needs and location.
 These meals are designed to be the main meal of the day.
-In some rural areas, our clients are served by weekly delivery of frozen meals.
 Because funding for Meals on Wheels is not always sufficient to meet the needs of every eligible senior, meals may not be available for everyone who qualifies!

 Many people receive Meals on Wheels for a week or two following hospitalization.